 Dr Smita Banerjee is a Cinema Studies scholar and teaches English at DCAC,Delhi University.
 Her areas of interest are post-colonial studies, popular cinema and star studies.
 She has worked on Suchitra Sen and Uttam Kumar for her doctoral thesis.

-Film historian, author and archivist of vintage film memorabilia SMM Ausaja is Sr Vice President of Osianama, the world’s largest art and cinema archive online.
-Based in Mumbai, Ausaja has collected, preserved, archived and restored a phenomenal collection of posters, movie stills, song synopsis booklets, lobby cards, glass slides, post cards, LP records and other film memorabilia over the last two and a half decades.
+Film historian, author and archivist of vintage film memorabilia SMM Ausaja is Senior Vice President - Content at Fantico, the first Indian NFT platform.
+Based in Mumbai, Ausaja has collected, preserved, archived and restored a phenomenal collection of posters, movie stills, song synopsis booklets, lobby cards, glass slides, post cards, LP records and other film memorabilia over the last three decades.
 He is the author of Bollywood in Posters and has co-authored Bollywood: The Films!
 The Songs!
 The Stars!
 He can be contacted on firstname.lastname@example.org

 Sneha Samaddar is a film studies student doing her MA in English and Communication.
 She is also a professional dancer and hence belongs to the realm of interactive and communicative art form and also connects to them.
 Watching films is just not a pass time for her but she studies films and cinema in a wider aspect.